Stoner19/BismuthTools/README.md

 Note: Make sure you delete your existing miner.db file before you run this update of the tool (or overwrite it with the one provided)

-Version 0.32 Changes 01/04/2017
+Version 0.40 Changes 02/04/2017

+1. Change of install location to a sub folder of the Bismuth main folder.
+It is recommended you call this folder "tools"
-1. Bug fix in miners.db rebuild
+2. Bug fix in miners.db rebuild
-2. Bug fix in miner naming process
+3. Bug fix in miner naming process due to removal of base64encode in Bismuth code.

 Note: Make sure you delete your existing miner.db file before you run this update of the tool

 Future Improvements:

+1. Deliver future executable releases using an installer program
-1. Even better menus and menu content
+2. Even better menus and menu content
-2. Possibly integrate node and miner functions
-3. Wallet functions
-4. Linux release with executable Done !!
-5. Network information
+3. Network information
+4. Opt-in advertising function - get paid in Bismuth?